 Standard Goldfish (Carassius auratus)

-There are many varieties of goldfish, but beginners should start with long-body goldfish, including the comet, sarasa and shubunkin varieties.
-Fancy goldfish are better for more intermediate fish-keepers.
-Comet goldfish can be white, orange, gold or black, and although they start very small, can grow up to 14 inches or the size of a large dinner plate.
-Sarasa and shubunkin tend to stay smaller and can max out around eight to 10 inches.
+There are many varieties of goldfish, but beginners should start with long-body goldfish, including the comet, sarasa, and shubunkin varieties.
+Fancy goldfish with unusual body shapes are better for more intermediate fish-keepers.
+Comet goldfish can be white, orange, gold, or black, and although they start very small, can grow up to 14 inches or the size of a large dinner plate.
+Sarasa and shubunkin goldfish tend to stay smaller and can max out around 8 to 10 inches.

 Goldfish, in general, are not great feed converters, so they may produce more waste than other fish.
-Graduate them to a pelleted diet as soon as they are big enough to cut down on food waste adding to your ammonia waste.
+Graduate them to a pelleted diet as soon as they are big enough to eat it to reduce food waste that can produce additional ammonia.